It’s 2023. That means it was exactly 50 years ago that Martin Cooper and his team at Motorolla invented the first mobile phone.

 Same deal — the line’s busy.
 But this time, instead of getting a generic call waiting for notification, you instead get routed through to a fully-fledged IVR system.

-Turns out, this business is using Air Phone.
+Turns out, this business is using Air Landline.

 A friendly voice thanks you for calling before continuing, “We’re currently busy on another call right now.
 If you’d like to hold the line, we’ll be with you shortly.
 Otherwise, if you’d like to be called back, hit 1 to leave a message.”